 E. Jean gave her rollicking road trip a sly, stylish turn when she deepened the story, creating a list called “The Most Hideous Men of My Life,” and began reflecting on her own sometimes very dark history with the opposite sex.
 What advice would she have given to her past selves—as Miss Cheerleader USA and Miss Indiana University?
 Or as the fearless journalist, television host and eventual advice columnist she became?
 E. Jean intertwines the stories of the fascinating people she meets on her road trip with her “horrible history with the male sex” (including mafia bosses, media titans, boyfriends, husbands, a serial killer, and a president) creating a decidedly dark yet hopeful, hilarious and thrilling narrative.
 Her answer to the question What Do We Need Men For? will shock men and delight women.

 Bio on flap: E. Jean Carroll writes the longest, currently-running advice column in the U.S., Ask E. Jean.
 It has 8 million readers.
 She has been published in New York, Rolling Stone, GQ, Glamour, and was a contributing editor at Esquire and Outside. and was the first female Contributing Editor at Playboy.
-She wrote for Saturday Night Live, was the host of the Ask E. Jean TV show, and has been a frequent guest on The Today Show.
-She is the founder of Tawkify, Inc. E. Jean lives in a cabin on an island in the Wawayanda Mountains in Upstate New York
+She wrote for Saturday Night Live, was the host of the Ask E. Jean TV show.
+She is the co-founder (with Kenneth Shaw) of Tawkify, Inc.

 Author Photo by Marilyn Johnson